 Learn More about how Modular Testing fits into Your Continuous Testing Strategy

 Want to learn more about how to use modular testing to scale your QA process more efficiently?
-Join us for a Continuous Testing webinar on Thursday, September 28 as Rainforest QA’s VP of Engineering Derek Choy dives deeper into modular testing.
-In this session, Derek will explain how the Rainforest QA team leverages modular testing, and how other development organizations can integrate it into their testing workflows.Filed under: modular testing, continuous testing, jitjatjo, and qa testing utility pyramid
+Access the on-demand recording of our webinar, The Building Blocks of Better QA: How to Take a Modular Approach to Testing, where Rainforest QA’s CIO, Derek Choy, dives deeper into modular testing.
+In this session, Derek explains how the Rainforest QA team leverages modular testing, and how other development organizations can integrate it into their testing workflows.Filed under: modular testing, continuous testing, jitjatjo, and qa testing utility pyramid